 Specifies the fully qualified name of the PAM file to be loaded.

-(/usr/share/nesi/netex/site/ntx_pam)
+The default location is /usr/share/nesi/netex/site/ntx_pam.

 SET BUFOLIM

 Specifies the maximum number of buffers (segments) that may be outstanding at any time for a session.
 Prot 4 only.